 Process infographic best practices

-Whether it’s your family’s well-guarded recipe or an onboarding sequence for new clients in your agency, an effective process infographic is the result of the following best practices:
+Whether it’s your family’s well-guarded recipe or an onboarding sequence for new clients in your agency, an effective process infographic is the result of the following best practices for information design:

 - Assign a color for each step in your infographic.